 Welsh Rarebit (Welsh Cheese Toast)

-6- 8 slices of bread
+- 8 slices bread

-2 tablespoons unsalted butter
+- 2 tablespoons (30 grams) unsalted butter

-2 tablespoons all purpose flour
+- 2 tablespoons (16 grams) all-purpose flour

-2 teaspoons mild mustard
+- 2 teaspoons (10 milliliters) mild mustard

-Salt and freshly ground black pepper to taste
+- 1/4 teaspoon freshly ground black pepper

-Toast the slices of bread on each side using a toaster or broiler.
+- Toast the slices of bread on each side using a toaster or broiler.

-Place the toasted slices of bread on a rimmed baking sheet.
+- Place the toasted slices of bread on a rimmed baking sheet.
 Cover with the cheese sauce, using a spatula or spoon to gently push the sauce to cover the whole surface.

-Serve immediately, topped with fresh herbs if desired.
+- Serve immediately, topped with fresh herbs if desired.